oracle/weblogic-azure/aks/updateClusterTemplate.md

 Optional.

+If you have enabled Azure Application Gatway Ingress Controller, you are not allowed to configure the gateway ingress again.
+You can access Console portal and application in cluster using the previous address.

 If you are going to enable Azure Application Gatway Ingress Controller, you are required to input a Base64 encoded JSON string of a service principal for the selected subscription.